How To Choose Your Decking Material

 One thing to note when comparing composite and PVC decking is that the ends of composite decking will usually show a visible capping.
 This cap protects the board and gives it the distinctive wood look.

-You can see the capping below in this TimberTech Pro composite deck board profile:
+You can see the capping below in this TimberTech Composite deck board profile:

-Here’s a similar profile of a TimberTech AZEK PVC deck board:
+Here’s a similar profile of a TimberTech Advanced PVC deck board:

 What’s the Best Decking Material For My Outdoor Living Space?

-Now that we’ve run through the differences in decking materials, let’s return to the dream deck you pictured earlier and connect some of its qualities to an ideal deck board material.
+Now that we’ve run through the differences in decking materials, let’s return to the ideal deck you pictured earlier and connect some of its qualities to a specific deck board material.

 Most Water-Resistant Deck Boards: PVC